devexps/devexps.github.io/website/blog/2023-09-25-go-micro-on-kubernetes-cluster.md

 This article mainly demonstrates how the microservice framework (Go-Micro) runs on a Kubernetes cluster and performs service discovery registration and configuration management by calling APIServer.

-First of all, let me get something straight this article doesn't aim to tell all about what you want to know, instead I assume that if you are still here, reading all about what I'm going to say, you're the person who already have the base knowledge in somewhat that I'll present.
+First of all, let me get something straight this article does not intend to cover everything you may want to know.
+Rather, I assume that if you are still reading this, you already have a basic understanding of what I will be discussing.

 As I said, I'll quickly go around the two main characteristics below and focus on the example that helps you feel more confident to put your own microservices using some useful built-in on the Kubernetes cluster.